digitranslab/jumpstart/docs/versioned_docs/version-2.65.0/app-builder/walkthrough/using-code.md

 title: Using Custom Code
 ---

-In ToolJet, code serves as a powerful means to enhance and customize your applications.
+In JumpStart, code serves as a powerful means to enhance and customize your applications.
 From complex logic implementations using **Run JavaScript code** or **Run Python code** queries to simple dynamic expressions with `fx`, the versatility is immense.
-Below is a basic demonstration of how you can leverage code within ToolJet.
+Below is a basic demonstration of how you can leverage code within JumpStart.

 Let's take a look at different examples on how to use code.